-The first known/identified selfie was in around 950 AD when the Archbishop of Canterbury painting himself.
-Bellini (the one that designed much of what we call the Vatican today) and Da Vinci did their selfies in the 15th and the 16th century.
+The first known/identified selfie was in around 950 AD when the Archbishop of Canterbury painted himself in some religious scenes.
+Bellini (the one that designed much of what we call today the Vatican) and Da Vinci did their selfies in the 15th and the 16th century.

 Rembrandt was a really big one.
 He did 22 selfies.
 But the king of the selfie was Van Gogh with over a hundred self-portraits.
 Picasso did at least 50… As you can see, selfies are not a modern phenomena.

 Smartphones with their lens at around 4mm have a depth of field of ‘almost unlimited’, so they can take a photo at 4 feet length with the person and even some of the background are in focus.
 The selfie-stick is a way of transforming the smartphone into a wide-angle lens to take in even more of the background.

 Think about the benefits of having a trillion selfies uploaded to the Internet.